 SIMON K. CATO Non-Executive Director Appointed 7 January 2015 Qualifications B.A.
 (Sydney) Experience Simon Cato has had over 30 years' capital markets experience in broking, regulatory roles (with ASX in Sydney and Perth) and as a director of listed companies.
 From 1991 until 2006, he was an executive director and/or responsible executive of three stockbroking firms.
 During that time, Mr Cato was involved in the formation of a number of companies, including writing prospectuses and managing the listing process and has been through the process of IPO listing in the dual role of broker and director.
-Since 2006, Mr Cato has been an executive and non-executive director of a number of public listed companies with a range of different business activities and was a founding director of Greenland Minerals Limited.
-Relevant interest in shares None Special Responsibilities Chairman of the Audit and Remuneration Committees Other current directorships in listed entities Non-Executive Chairman of Advanced Share Registry Limited (ASX:ASW) (since 22 August 2007) Former directorships in other listed entities in past 3 years Non-Executive Director of Keybridge Capital Limited (ASX:KBC) (29 July 2016 to 17 January 2020) Non-Executive Director of Greenland Minerals Limited (ASX:GGG) (21 February 2006 to 19 April 2022)
+Since 2006, Mr Cato has been an executive and non-executive director of a number of public listed companies with a range of different business activities and was a founding director of Greenland Minerals Limited (now known as Energy Transition Minerals Limited).
+Relevant interest in shares None Special Responsibilities Chairman of the Audit and Remuneration Committees Other current directorships in listed entities Non-Executive Chairman of Advanced Share Registry Limited (ASX:ASW) (since 22 August 2007) Former directorships in other listed entities in past 3 years Non-Executive Director of Greenland Minerals Limited (former ASX:GGG) (which changed its name to Energy Transition Minerals Limited (ASX:ETM) in November 2022) (21 February 2006 to 19 April 2022)